Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 Image streaming is a simple process that enables you to open up your mind’s eye to visuals.

 - Close your eyes and describe what you see.

 - If you don’t see anything (which would exactly be the case if you have aphantasia) help your brain start seeing visual images.

 - Start by gently rubbing your closed eyes like a sleepy child.
 Then describe the bright sparkly light that you see behind your closed retina.

 - Or look at a bright light like a candle for a half minute, or a window which has strong light/dark contrast.
 Then when you close your eyes, you should be able to see after-images, like a blob of light or color, at back of the eye.
 Describe that blob of light.

 - You can also describe a memory that you cannot “see” but remember from the past.

-- The important thing is to describe using all your sensory details – meaning use all your five senses of sight (vision), hearing (audition), taste (gustation), smell (olfaction), and touch (somatosensation) to describe your bob of light or memory.
+- The important thing is to use all senses to describe your bob of light or memory: sight (vision), hearing (audition), taste (gustation), smell (olfaction), and touch (somatosensation).

 - Remember to describe all images to an external focus – quickly and loudly.
 The external focus can be a friend or a dictaphone (voice recorder), anything or anyone you can talk to.